5 WAYS FLOWERS CAN HELP WITH MENTAL HEALTH

 Having something to care for seems to add value to a person’s life, whether it be a person, a pet or even a plant.
 When you have something that relies on you to survive and you’re able to succeed it gives you a self-esteem boost and allows you to take responsibility in something – giving your life meaning.

 Flowers might be beautiful to look at but it’s said that your productivity increases, plus you’re able to focus more because of the visual stimulation you are getting.
-The presence of flowers can also help you think more creatively, reduce stress and engage your mind – realising serotonin.
+The presence of flowers can also help you think more creatively, reduce stress and engage your mind – realising serotonin, This is great for if you’re working from home.

 "A thing of beauty is a joy forever."